AdyGCode/SaaS-BED-Notes/Session-13/S10-MongoDB-3A.md

 To do so we will:

 1. Open each of the `mongod-rs-XX.conf` files.
-2. Change the port for the 00, 01 and 02 configuration files to 27100, 27101 and 27102 respectively.
+2. Change the port for the `00`, `01` and `02` configuration files to `27100`, `27101` and `27102` respectively.
 Also, it makes it easier to match replica server configuration to port.
 3. Make the configuration identify the replica set's name.

 > **Important:**
 >
-> We are configuring the replica set to start at port 27100 to make it possible to restart the non-replicated copy of MongoDB.
+> We are configuring the replica set to start at port `27100` to make it possible to restart the non-replicated copy of MongoDB.
 >
 > Alternatively you can make it part of the replica set, by applying the changes indicated at the end of this section.

 #### Config 00

 Open the file `mongod-rs-00.conf`.
+The notes show `v8`, replace with `v7` if using version 7 of MongoDB.

 > **Remember** that at home you will not need the `ProgramData\` section of the file path above.